vib-bic-nextflow/amst2_nextflow/README.md

     Blocks: 24.04G of 2T
     Files: 2292 of 300000
 ```
-- Using sftp, download teh dataset to the scratch
+- Using sftp, download the dataset to the scratch
 ```bash
 cd $VSC_SCRATCH
 mkdir anneke